 Be aware that not everything can be patented, and the process of getting a patent is both time consuming and expensive.

-Ultimately your best move to avoid IP pitfalls is to learn from the mistakes of others and do what you can to run your business in line with the advice of legal experts.
+Ultimately your best move to avoid intellectual property right pitfalls is to learn from the mistakes of others and do what you can to run your business in line with the advice of legal experts.